mnot/I-D/uri-get-off-my-lawn/draft.md

   that there will be collisions between such conventions (especially considering that servers, applications and individual deployments will have their own conventions).

-* Dilution - Adorning URIs with extra information to support new standard features dilutes their usefulness as identifiers when that information is ephemeral (as URIs ought to be stable; see
-  {{webarch}} Section 3.5.1), or its inclusion causes several alternate forms of the URI to exist (see {{webarch}} Section 2.3.1).
+* Dilution - When the information added to a URI is ephemeral, this dilutes its utility by reducing its stability (see {{webarch}} Section 3.5.1), and can cause several alternate forms of the URI to exist (see {{webarch}} Section 2.3.1).

 * Brittleness - A standard that specifies a static URI cannot change its form in future revisions.